arangodb/docs/3.10/indexing-geo.md

   the interior and exterior face of another ring
 - Rings cannot share edges, they may however share vertices
 - No ring may be empty
-- Polygon rings should follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
+- Polygon rings must follow the above rule for orientation (counterclockwise external rings, clockwise internal rings, interior always to the left of the line).

 ```json
 {